 Let me preface this post with a few important details.
 We caught a flight the day after our wedding, still floating somewhere between a hangover and newlywed bliss.
 It was a red-eye from Toronto to Edinburgh, and we decided to use the flight to sleep and to jump right into exploring the city as soon as we landed.
+We would only have 1 day in Edinburgh.
 The airport, like in many cities, is in a suburb and therefore we would have to master the art of driving on the opposite side of the road to get there, and then navigate a busy city filled with roundabouts and completely different left turns.
 We had it all planned out in our minds that we would drive to Glasgow that evening.
 Tiring, but manageable.

 Of course, it was completely different than what we had imagined.

 Want a more detailed itinerary?
 Check out my UK In 4 Days Itinerary to give you details of everywhere we went in Edinburgh!